How Goverlan helped Pekin Hospital's IT team provide real-time support to critical endpoints hospital-wide.

 In an environment where urgency is the norm, the IT group needs to be fast to respond and provide on-the-spot solutions.
 Difficulties arose in deploying third-party software on a global level in response to shifting software configurations across their network.
 The team also needed to improve first-call resolution through more powerful and faster remote control.

 While evaluating several remote administration products, including Dell KACE, Microsoft SCCM, SysAid, and Net Support DNA, the team discovered Goverlan from a colleague who had used it previously.
 Out of the box, the team quickly found Goverlan outperforming other solutions in its ease of deployment, configuration, usability and functionality.
-In addition, Goverlan's licensing schema - one perpetual license per technician (no node fees) - makes it a very cost-effective solution.
+In addition, Goverlan's subscription license per technician (no node fees) - makes it a very cost-effective solution.

 Goverlan's small, stable, and self-maintained agents make deployment effortless.
 "ManageEngine's agent tended to be failure prone, as I've seen many Windows Error Reporting messages related to Desktop Central when shutting down a client PC.
 Goverlan's agents, alternatively, are reliable and installation is so seamless that it can be done in only seconds.
 KACE and SCCM also had the disadvantage of being difficult to configure out of the box, and had a steep learning curve.
 These products might be great for IT people that have a single job function surrounding the tool (such as SCCM Administrator, for example), but for people in under-staffed IT departments that have to wear 20 different hats, we prefer tools that are easy and get the job done," affirmed Sherman.